-Cruise Ships Law & Legal Definition
+Cruise Ships Law and Legal Definition

 While much of the general maritime law has general application to cruise ship matters, there are special laws that apply just to cruise ships.
 For example, cruise lines often insert special provisions into their passenger tickets (which are authorized by United States federal statutes) that shorten the time in which a passenger may file a law suit against the cruise line to one year.
 The normal statute of limitations for admiralty and maritime matters is three years.
 Also cruise lines can designate, within their passenger tickets, the only location where they can be sued.
 This is referred to as a forum selection clause.
 Most of the major cruise lines are based in Miami, Florida and designate Miami, Florida as the location where they must be sued.